START TRACKING YOUR SPEND

 Let's stop pretending that being good at money means you need to be good at math.
 Instead, let's listen to our body and our mind.

 Now that we know what a sinking fund is, it’s essential to know that creating a sinking fund can be your first step to crushing your goals in a consistent, passive way.
-Today’s post will outline the different types of sinking funds, creating one, and the advantages versus a traditional ‘savings account’ method.
+Today’s post will outline the different types of sinking funds, creating one, and the advantages of a traditional ‘savings account’ method.

 We’ll also cover strategies for consistently putting money towards your goals and tips for staying on track.